Andrettin/Wyrmsun/readme.txt

 - The AI now uses only mercenary camps that are currently visible to it (previously it could use any mercenary camps it had previously explored even if they weren't currently visible).
 - The AI now recruits mercenaries as substitutes of units it would otherwise train, instead of recruiting any mercenaries available.
 - The AI now makes use of minecarts.
+- The AI no longer receives extra resources per second under the Hard and Brutal difficulties, instead receiving bonus resources when harvesting.

 * Buildings
 - Added Norse Farm.